auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 ```

 You can clone only the last commit of the repository with the `--depth 1` option.
-But I dont do it, because it is usefull to have the full history of the code.
+But I dont do it, because it is useful to have the full history of the code.
 For instance, you can use the `git blame <file>` command to see who wrote a specific line of code, and when it was written.
 Or what I usually do, use the `git log <file>` command to see the history of a specific file.
 It helps me to understand what was changed, and why.